gene-git/Arch-mkpkg/README.md

 But there are indeed some shared library packages, some with dynamically loaded libraries (plugins) that may also be trigger packages.
-One symptom of that need are those packages that are manually rebuilt by forcing a release version bump - we certainly see plenty of that happening.
+One symptom of that need are those packages that are manually rebuilt by forcing a release version bump typically with a comment such as *rebuilt with latest ...* - we certainly see plenty of that happening.

 # 2. Source for mkpkg